izyumkin/MCEmojiPicker/README.md

 ### Required parameters

-`sourceViewController` is the view controller on which EmojiPicker is being presenter.
+- `delegate`: delegate for EmojiPicker to provide chosen emoji.

-`sender` is the view containing the anchor rectangle for the popover.
-You can create any `UIView` instances and set them as the `sender`
+- `sender`: a view containing the anchor rectangle for the popover.
+You can create any `UIView` instances and set them as the `sender`.

 Also, there is way more settings for configuration: